raynux/expressio-example/README.md

 To test
 > npm test

-Install guard to watch coffeescript
+Install some dev-tools by
-> gem install guard guard-coffeescript
+> gem install

+Check Procfile, then
-> guard
+> foreman start